fenago/kubernetes-course/md/Lab_4.md

 path.
 You can also see `limit=500` at the end of the URL path, which is the chunk size; kubectl fetches a large number of resources in chunks to improve latency.
-We will see some examples relating to retrieving large results sets in chunks later in this chapter.
+We will see some examples relating to retrieving large results sets in chunks later in this lab.

 -   The next part of the output is as follows: